crandylb/small/README.txt

 The Stage 2 macros in this file translate a program written in Small to the Mill, machine independent low level language.
 Mill is intended to be easily mapped into an actual assembly language by a second pass using Stage 2.
-See thesis for information on Mill, and the test directories for makefile to comiple and run Small programs.
+See thesis for information on Mill, and the test directories.
+Each source code directory contains a makefile to compile and run Small programs.

 mill2yasm.s2m
 This set of macros translates Mill to yasm, an x86 assembler used here to